dashpilot/netlify-build-status-widget/README.md

 ## Option 1: Standalone (without Netlify CMS / Netlify Identity)

-This is the simplest option: deploy this project to Netlify,and create the following environment variables in Netlify (Settings > Build & Deploy > Environment):
+This is the simplest option: deploy this project to Netlify, and create the following environment variables in Netlify (Settings > Build & Deploy > Environment):

 `NETLIFY_TOKEN` (create a token via User Settings > Applications > Personal Access Tokens)